 There have been some scary stories in the news recently about appliance fires.
 It’s no secret that the tragic Grenfell Tower fire was started by a fridge.
 Other appliances, like tumble dryers, ovens, and electric heaters, can also start blazes.
 It can get you thinking, are your appliances safe?

 Showing posts from: Product Recalls & Safety Notices

-Following a review of products, potential concerns with condenser and vented tumble dryers manufactured between April 2004 and September 2015 have been identified.
-The company have found that in rare cases excess fluff can come into contact with the heating element, which presents a fire risk.
+Following a review of products, potential concerns with the condenser and vented tumble dryers manufactured between April 2004 and September 2015 have been identified.
+The company has found that in rare cases excess fluff can come into contact with the heating element, which presents a fire risk.

 Owners of the following Bosch, Neff and Siemens dishwashers please act on this safety notice.